WLFK: Station history

 Beginning at noon on February 25, 1981, WIGS-FM began broadcasting at its current frequency of 95.3 MHz in order to make room at 92.7 MHz for WPAC (now WQTK) in Ogdensburg, New York.
 In later years, the simulcast ended, with the AM side going country and the FM taking on an adult contemporary format.

 The station callsign changed to WGIX-FM on July 1, 1988.

 In February 1991, both stations suddenly left the air but returned with new owners that fall.
 The Wireless Works had already owned WSLB and WPAC in Ogdensburg, as well as WZOZ in Oneonta, New York.
-That November, WGIX and WIGS joined sister station WSLB (1400 Ogdensburg) in a new oldies-formatted trimulcast as "FSR - Full-Service Radio."
+That November, WGIX and WIGS joined WSLB in a new oldies-formatted trimulcast as "FSR - Full-Service Radio".
 An ad was placed in the Gouverneur newspaper on November 13, 1991, proclaiming "Live radio is back on WIGS and WGIX".

-WIGS signed off permanently in the mid-1990s, and the two remaining stations continued a simulcast until WSLB became "Talk 1400" in the early part of this decade.
-WGIX became "Oldies 95.3" then "Cool 95.3."
+WIGS signed off permanently in the mid-1990s, and the two remaining stations continued a simulcast until WSLB became "Talk 1400" in the early 2000s.
+WGIX became "Oldies 95.3" then "Cool 95.3".

-In 2003, WGIX-FM added a 50-watt repeater in Watertown, New York which was formerly used by Majic 103.1.
+In 2003, WGIX-FM added a 50-watt repeater in Watertown, New York, which was formerly used by Majic 103.1.
 Then in 2008, the station added a 19-watt repeater in Lowville.

-On Tuesday, March 9, 2010, the station switched formats to country music, re-branding itself as WLFK, "95-3 The Wolf", and changing the callsign to match.
+On Tuesday, March 9, 2010, the station switched formats to country music, re-branding itself as WLFK, "95-3 The Wolf".